-Environmental assessment is a detailed process, which starts from the conception of the project and continues till the operation phases.
+Environmental assessment is a detailed process, which starts from the conceptualisation of the project and continues till the operation phases.
 The steps for environmental assessment are, therefore, different in different phases.
-The first steps for environmental assessment are known as scoping and screening.
+The first steps for environmental assessment are known as Scoping and Screening.
 It is a preliminary Environmental Impact Assessment study for identifying major environmental issues and their broad mitigation measures.
-The findings of preliminary study guide to undertake more focused Environmental Impact Assessment Study.
+The findings of this preliminary study, become a guide for undertaking more focused Environmental Impact Assessment Study.

-The basic aim of the present study is to assess the magnitude of actual and potential environmental concerns due to construction of 6 lane green field New Expressway with paved shoulders.
-This is also to ensure that the environmental considerations are given due weight-age, in the design of proposed highway improvements being studied.
+The basic aim of the present study is to assess the magnitude of actual and potential environmental concerns, likely to be caused due to the construction of the proposed 'Green-field', 8-lane new Expressway with paved shoulders.
+The secondary aim is to ensure that Environmental considerations are given due weight-age in the design, of the proposed new expressway, being studied.
 Environmental Screening of the study area has the following major objectives:

-- To generate baseline environmental condition of the proposed project areas including Ambient Air Quality, Noise level, Water Quality (surface & ground) and Soil Quality etc. - To classify the type of environmental assessment required, - To delineate the major environmental issues and identify the potential hotspots, which requires further study i.e. scope for Environmental Impact Assessment (EIA), - To recognize the potential environmental concerns, - To determine the magnitude of potential impacts and ensure that environmental considerations are given due weight-age while selecting and designing proposed highway improvements.
+- To generate baseline environmental conditions of the proposed project areas, including Ambient Air Quality, Noise level, Water Quality (surface & ground), Soil Quality etc. - To classify the type of environmental assessment required, - To delineate the major environmental issues and identify the potential hotspots, which requires further study i.e. scope for Environmental Impact Assessment (EIA), - To recognize the potential environmental concerns, - To determine the magnitude of potential impacts, while selecting and designing the proposed highway improvements.